A Letter to Mom: Reflections on Water and Terrence Malick

 Dear Mom,

 The Pacific Ocean is in front of me as I put these words together.
 And the sound of the waves is like a mantra that brings me a bit of that serenity and nostalgia that I have always been accustomed to.
 I’m still thinking about that night, Mom, after your second day of Chemo.
 The morphine wasn’t really working.
 To escape the nagging pain, we decided to screen Terence Malick’s 1998, Thin Red Line.
 But you were insistent that the 1978, Days of Heaven, was always going to be your favorite Malick film since his later ones (at least the ones you have seen) have become too intellectually bourgeois for your taste.
 However, you always enjoyed the convergence of complexities, brilliance, and simplicity in the representation of Malick’s characters and relationships, and that was what fascinated you about the film, considering your immigrant and educational backgrounds.
-Other than that, you always claimed that Dad looked like the young Richard Gere when he was younger, and to which I sadly and violently complained, “Too bad, I didn’t get that part of his genes.”
+Other than that, you always claimed that Dad looked like the young Richard Gere when he was younger, to which I sadly and violently complained, “Too bad, I didn’t get that part of his genes.”
 You laughed, and we had a good sleepless night together.

-Mom, ten months after you passed, Mr. Malick released another film entitled, The Tree of Life.
+Ten months after you passed, Mr. Malick released another film entitled, The Tree of Life.
 This was six years after The New World; you know, the one about Pocahontas and John Smith.
 A shocker, right?
 And he’s made four more films after that, and another one is coming next year about a conscientious objector who refuses to fight for the Nazis in World War II.
 We thought that this reclusive Rhodes Scholar and filmmaker would keep his mysterious philosophical persona and would wait for another ten years to pen and direct another film.
 Perhaps the Palme d'Or in 2011 woke him up.
-Though I have to say that The Tree of Life is an avant-garde cinematic prayer with the usual Malick meditative narrative structure, which is deeply philosophical and poetic.
+However, I have to say that The Tree of Life is an avant-garde cinematic prayer with the usual Malick meditative narrative structure, which is deeply philosophical and poetic.
 The film took me to the creation of the universe, to the exploration of a mother’s love and the core of a family; grace and meaning all strategically edited together like a dance.
 I’m sure you would love it.
 The constant search for meaning in the non-diegetic whispers of these characters as they battle through the complicated nature of existence and of being human was quite apparent in the dialectic of Malick’s frames, scenes, and sequences.
 And this is the only Malick film so far that has dinosaurs!
 Yes, mom, dinosaurs, but not the Jurassic Park kind.

 A year ago, I encountered this academic and filmmaker, kogonada, and he has made some brilliant video essays on our favorite films and filmmakers.
 His first feature-length film called, Columbus was a profoundly beautiful but subtle meditation on relationships and life’s priorities brought in by the combination of delicate performances, intelligent dialogue, and the homage to avant-garde architecture.
 Visual poetry as I usually say.
 And the man was writing his dissertation on the films of Yasujirō Ozu, so the stars aligned for me when I saw his work.
 I remember our tatami meditations on Ozo’s work and the notion that I would be too busy like Kōichi in Tokyo Story, to spend time with my parents when I get older.
 But here I am, still writing to you.